 Clean the excess wet resin from your part by rinsing it thoroughly in isopropyl alcohol.
 The intention is to dislodge any uncured liquid resin from the surfaces and crevices of your print.
 You can use automated equipment like a magnetic stirrer or a toothbrush to clean the part.

 Drying and Curing

 Once your part is clean, let it dry so you can be sure that you didn’t miss any excess resin.
 Uncleaned resin will appear as a greasy smudge on the surface of your print.
 For best results, use compressed air to dry your model.

-To ensure that your part reaches optimal hardness, set it in direct sunlight for 60 minutes.
-If you have a UV chamber, use it to cure your parts in around 30 minutes.
+To ensure that your part reaches optimal hardness, set it in direct sunlight until it is no longer tacky to the touch - usually around 60 minutes on a sunny day.
+If you have a UV chamber, use it to cure your parts in around half the time.